 - X PRIZES Foundation

-McPherson, S. S. (2013).
-War of the currents: Thomas Edison vs. Nikola Tesla.
+- McPherson, S. S. (2013).
+War of the Currents: Thomas Edison Vs Nikola Tesla (Scientific Rivalries and Scandals).
 Minneapolis: Twenty-First Century Books.